![]() |

 backers."

-Visit Robert Többe's website: Nonfiction Film
+Visit Robert Többe's webSite: Nonfiction Film

 "His dissertation adviser, however, had neglected to impart to him one of the key tenets of academia: avoid making decisions at all cost.
 If you made a decision, you might be held responsible for the consequences.
 There were always consequences.
 Even if things went right - which they did less often than pure chance dictated, because that is what happens when nobody is willing to take a chance and make a decision - credit was always given where credit was due, that is at the highest level of the hierarchy intelligent enough to claim it.
 This type of credit grab is not entirely without risk, because there could be consequences for not doing it sooner.
 If, on the other hand, things went wrong, which they often did - because that is what happens when you avoid making decisions and leave things to chance - the first order of the day was to find a scapegoat.
 If you had made a decision, you might be it.
 It's a lose, lose situation."